shane935/Blog/BDD.md

 # Experiments in AI development process

 The goal of this series is to experiment with integrating AI into different areas of the development process in ways that are productive for companies and developers.
-This is an experimental areas so I'll be clearly marking which areas I confidently recommend, which are speculation and what are the results of testing my speculation.
+This is an experimental area so I'll be clearly marking which areas I confidently recommend, which are speculation and what are the results of testing my speculation.

 ```<ConfidentRecommending>```